 A Dogs For Good assistance dog whose training was funded by Petplan Charitable Trust has passed his course with flying colours.

 Sailor is affectionately described by staff at the charity Dogs For Good as a “sweet and occasionally silly” black Labrador.
 His training has been funded by a £10,000 grant from the Trust.
-As he settles down to life with his new human partner, we take a look back over his journey to becoming a life-changing assistance dog…
+As he settles down to life with his new human partner, you can read about his journey to becoming a life-changing assistance dog in our new case study.